keboola/developers-docs/cli/commands/fix-paths/index.md

 ## Examples

-When you have a config and rename it in its `meta.json` run the command afterwards.
-It will rename the directory name:
+When you have a config and rename it in its `meta.json`, run the command afterwards.
+It will rename the directory:

 ```
 ➜ kbc fix-paths --dry-run